HQJaTu/cert-check/README.md

                         Host to connect to for extracting a TLS-certificate --file PEM-CERT-FILE, --cert-file PEM-CERT-FILE
+                        TLS-certificate PEM-file to read --issuer-file PEM-ISSUER-CERT-FILE
-                        TLS-certificate PEM-file to read --silent              Normal mode is to be verbose and output human-readable information.
+                        Issuer TLS-certificate PEM-file to read --silent              Normal mode is to be verbose and output human-readable information.
   --print-ocsp-command  Output openssl-command for OCSP-verification --ocsp-response-file OCSP-RESPONSE-FILE
-                        Write DER-formatted OCSP-response into a file, if specified --output-certificate-file PEM-CERT-FILE, --out-cert-file PEM-CERT-FILE
+                        Write DER-formatted OCSP-response into a file, if a response was received --output-certificate-file PEM-CERT-FILE, --out-cert-file PEM-CERT-FILE
-                        Write PEM-formatted X.509 certificate into a file, if specified --output-issuer-certificate-file PEM-CERT-FILE, --out-issuer-cert-file PEM-CERT-FILE
+                        Write PEM-formatted X.509 certificate into a file, if a certificate was loaded --output-issuer-certificate-file ISSUER-PEM-CERT-FILE, --out-issuer-cert-file ISSUER-PEM-CERT-FILE
+                        Write PEM-formatted issuer X.509 certificate into a file, if issuer certificate was loaded --output-ocsp-certificate-file OCSP-PEM-CERT-FILE, --out-ocsp-cert-file OCSP-PEM-CERT-FILE
-                        Write PEM-formatted issuer X.509 certificate into a file, if specified
+                        Write PEM-formatted issuer X.509 certificate into a file, if OCSP-response used OCSP certifkcate
 ```

 ### Example